Should I choose a fixed or variable energy tariff?

 Variable energy tariff

-- The price for your standing charge and energy units can go up or down
+- The price you pay for your unit rates and standing charge can go up or down

 - Your contract is usually open ended